gbdevw/usdc-tracker/README.md

 ![Img](./pictures/usdc-arch-global.jpg)

 The application outputs a log that contains the transaction details each time USDC are exchanged in the world.
+Here is an example of such a log (worth 190.00$) :

 ```
 {